Client Complaint Policy

 2.3.2 we may examine your file of papers.
 We then may ask them or you for more information.

-We anticipate that these two steps will take up to seven days from receipt of the complaint.
+We anticipate that these two steps will take up to fourteen days from receipt of the complaint.

 2.5 We will let you know the result of the review within seven days at the end of the review.
 If you are still not satisfied you can contact the Legal Ombudsman about your complaint.
 The Legal Ombudsman can be contacted at PO Box 6806, Wolverhampton WV1 9WJ or by telephone on 0300 555 0333 or by email email@example.com.
 Any complaint to the Legal Ombudsman should be made to them within 6 months of the conclusion of our internal complaints procedure.
+Any complaint must be filed within one year of the alleged act or omission or within one year of you realising there was a concern with the alleged act or omission.
 For further information about the role of the Legal Ombudsman, please see their website at www.legalombudsman.org.uk.

 2.6 If we have to change any of the timescales above, we will let you know and explain why.